 It is a game the lone trader can win as long as we play it by their rules.
 Learn more about the psychology behind trading, the systems that the big player use, how to manage your own emotions and master this aspect of trading in our online Trading course.

 In this part 7 of our Trading Secrets series we are going to discuss the law of probability in trading.
-Most traders are familiar with considering risk and reward as part of their trading system [...]
+Most traders are familiar with considering risk and reward as part [...]

-I hope that you have already found this series useful and are beginning to understand yourself better in terms of how to build a successful trading future with the right mindset and some tools for [...]
+I hope that you have already found this series useful and are beginning to understand yourself better in terms of how to build a successful trading future with the right mindset and [...]